pawerful-awds/lams/apps/lottie-app/README.md

 ### Things to improve
 - [ ] Create mini UI library to handle component system, themes, and UI config, this is also to minimise repeatition of codes esp function components and class names
 - [ ] Handle error within the app
+- [ ] Add Create animation flow not just upload but able to add more details like other fields and etc
+- [ ] Encrypt localstorage items, once a record is stored then decrypt when viewing or being uploaded to backend
 - [ ] Implement user session
 - [ ] Improve `types` esp with `TODO`s
 - [ ] Tailwind extend config with more tokens